tbobm/dotfiles/about_me/README.md

 ## Perl

+* [lua-resty-auto-ssl](https://github.com/GUI/lua-resty-auto-ssl) - On the fly (and free) SSL registration and renewal inside OpenResty/nginx with Let's Encrypt.
 * [ack2](https://github.com/petdance/ack2) - ack 2.0 is a greplike tool optimized for programmers searching large heterogeneous trees of source code.

 ## PowerShell